sebarslan/Maui.NullableDateTimePicker/README.md

 - Net 9.0 compatibility
 - net7.0 support removed
 - Added new version of .NET MAUI Communitytoolkit
+- A new select list is created for years and months and the scroll bar is moved to the selected year.

 ### 2.3.1
 - Fixed issue: Icons displayed inconsistently